-Gottfried Ritzer and his family arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.
+Gottfried Ritzer, his wife Anna, and sons (Johann, age 17; Gottfried, age 14) arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

 They settled in the Volga German colony of Paulskaya on 7 July 1767 and are recorded there on the 1767 census in Household No. 32.

 The Oranienbaum passenger list records that Gottfried Ritzer was a farmer while the 1767 census records that he was a brewer (Bierbrauer).

 Both the Oranienbaum passenger list and the 1767 census record that Gottfried Ritzer came from the German village of Usingen.

 There are no known surviving male lines of this family among the Volga German colonies.